Realising a common future in Southern Africa

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Country: Southern African Development Community (SADC): Angola, Botswana, Democratic Republic of Congo, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, Tanzania, Zambia, Zimbabwe
+Country: Southern African Development Community (SADC): Angola, Botswana, Democratic Republic of the Congo, the Comoros, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, Tanzania, Zambia, Zimbabwe

 Lead executing agency: SADC Secretariat

 The 16 Member States of the Southern African Development Community (SADC) have developed a regional Common Agenda to promote economic development and eradicate poverty in Southern Africa.
 The Member States have committed themselves to achieving these objectives in the SADC Treaty and in joint protocols and strategies.